Chart Color Schemes

 Karrinyup - Gwelup - Carine's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data indicates relatively positive outcomes for Karrinyup - Gwelup - Carine residents.
+Health data shows relatively positive outcomes for Karrinyup - Gwelup - Carine residents.
 The prevalence of common health conditions is quite low across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 68% of the total population, which consists of 16,701 people.
+Approximately 68% of the total population (16,699 people) has private health cover, compared to 59.9% across Greater Perth and a national average of 55.3%.

 Frequently Asked Questions - Health